Preliminary Proposal Deadline: Friday, July 21st at 5 PM ET

 2. Work plan (max.
 1 page).
 This attachment should:

 - Summarize your work plan, describing the part or stage of the project that will be supported by the Summer Stipend and the activities or steps that you will use during the period of performance to carry it out.
 Use a timeline that includes each activity.
 Your work plan must be based on a full-time commitment to the project for two consecutive months; part-time work is not allowed.
 If you do not anticipate finishing the entire project during the period of performance, discuss your plan for doing so.

-3. Résumé (maximum 2 pages) saved as a PDF.
+3. Résumé (max.
+2 pages).
 Please include the following sections:

 - Current and past positions

 - Education: list degrees, dates awarded, and titles of theses or dissertations